Producing, Executing and Performing

 4. Assemble Chinese Lion Dance puppets.
 Glue the head to one craft stick and the tail to the other.
 Glue one end of the body to the back of the head with the stick in between the two.
 Glue the other end of the body to the back of the tail in the same way.

 5. Decorate Chinese Lion Dance puppets.
 Once the glue is dry on the puppets, students can add the finishing touches to their dancing lions.

 6. Plan your Lion Dance parade.
 After students have finished creating their Chinese Lion Dance puppets, tell them that they will dance in a parade with their Chinese Lion Dance puppets.
 Decide where the parade should be (around the classroom, up and down the hall, etc.).
 Have students think about the movements they observed in the Chinese Lion Dance video.
 Have them refer back to the brainstormed list for ideas of how the lions should dance.

 7. Have your Lion Dance parade.
 As a musical accompaniment, play the Kennedy Center video soundtrack during the parade.
 If possible, invite others in the school and community to view the parade.

 1. Discuss with students the different ways they learned about the Lion Dance: by listening to a story, by reading information, by looking at pictures and watching videos, and by making a puppet and holding a parade.
 Some students learn best in one way and some in another way.
 Most students learn best by trying more than one way of getting the information.

 2. Discuss the importance of trying different ways of comprehending information.
 Ask students how they feel when they have trouble understanding something (for example, frustrated, worried, bored).
 Suggest that students plan to try different ways of getting information.

 1. Assess the students work using the two rubrics located within the Resource Carousel.
-One rubric is for the puppet while the other is for the parade.
+One rubric is the Puppet Assessment Rubric while the other is the Parade Assessment Rubric.